Dairy Council: Post war

 From the 1983 until 2001 it was known as the National Dairy Council.
 In the 1960s, it was situated at Melbourne House in Aldwych.

 The National Dairy Council, before 1983, was a subdivision that ran festivals such as the Dairy Foods Festival in London in June, the Dairy Information Service, and the Dairy Recipe Service.

 It gave the name Ploughman's lunch to the common meal in 1961, in advertising.

 In February 1963, the chairman James Jackson flew to Moscow on a trade mission, to give a Stilton cheese to Nikita Khrushchev.

-In 1966 it found that people in Northern England drank, on average, one pint of a week a less, than elsewhere.
+In 1966 it found that people in Northern England drank, on average, one pint of milk per week less than elsewhere in the country.
 So in 1967 it led a £100,000 campaign to get the North of England to drink more milk.
 Southern England drank the most per person.

 In 1969 it funded John Yudkin at the social nutrition research unit at Queen Elizabeth College, to look at what working-class children ate for breakfast.
 He found that perhaps 25% often skipped breakfast, often eating sweets instead.
 Professor Yudkin liked milk, but not sugar.
 In 1974, from work funded by the National Dairy Council, he linked sugar to heart disease.

 It ran the 'Milkman of the Year' competition.

 Its regular publication was Dairy Mirror.

 In December 1981 the new advertising slogan was Milk's gotta lotta bottle.
 From 1982 it sponsored the League Cup for four years, for £2.5m, to become the Milk Cup.

 In 1982 it looked at children's nutrition again, with Michael Turner of the British Nutrition Foundation.
 It found that children in social classes C2, D and E ate less nutritious meals, but four in five children mostly had reasonable evening meals.
 One in ten skipped breakfast.

 From 1980 it sponsored the England Schools' Championship. with £645,000 until 1986.
 From 1986 to 1991, it would give £750,000 to the England Schools' Athletic Association, £60,000 to the Welsh Schools' Athletic Association, and £24,500 to the British Schools' International Athletic Board.

 By 1988 doorstep deliveries accounted for 79% of consumers, and by 1992 it was 60%, with 30,000 milkmen.

 In 2000 it paid the former footballer George Best to appear in a television advertisement for milk.

 In 2001 it looked at the advantages of A2 milk over A1 milk, but remained sceptical, and looked at Mycobacterium avium subsp. paratuberculosis.

 In 2002 it claimed that milk lowers blood pressure and cholesterol.
 Myristic acid in milk does increase cholesterol.

 In 2003 it claimed that conjugated linoleic acid (CLA) had protection against diseases.